doubleopen-project/doubleopen/spdx-to-ort-research.md

 ## Reporting

 ORT has a pretty developed Reporter module, which allows presenting the findings in different formats.
-Not all of the imformation is collected to one file, which could be useful for compliance purposes.
+Not all of the information is collected to one file, which could be useful for compliance purposes.
 All the files could be saved separately, or tooling for creating one report including all the information could be developed.